-Position: Post-doctoral Researcher
+Position: Senior Post-doctoral Researcher

 - Ecosystem functions: quantifying the total nutrient cycling capacity of cold-water coral reefs

 Laurence enjoys combining academic research with developing and delivering public engagement activities and dissemination materials to connect and share our science with a wider audience.
 Her aim is to build a stronger relationship and a two-way dialogue between science and society.
-Examples are science-artist collaborations, Future Of Our Seas, Midlothian Science Festival, Edinburgh Science Festival, several video editing and design projects.
+Examples are science-artist collaborations, Future Of Our Seas, Midlothian Science Festival, Edinburgh Science Festival, and several video editing and design projects.